Render announces object storage service at TechCrunch Disrupt – TechCrunch

 It was a big day for startup Render, which participated in the TechCrunch Disrupt Startup Battlefield today.
-While it was at it, it also announced some upgrades to its managed cloud platform.
+It also announced some upgrades to its managed cloud platform.

 First of all, it announced the ability to spin up object storage in the cloud, while greatly simplifying the tasks associated with adding storage.
 CEO and founder Anurag Goel says that the storage option is something customers have been requesting, and as with their other services, they handle a lot of the heavy lifting for them.